berezantev/berezantev.github.io/index.md

 <img style="max-width: 400px; height: auto; float:left; padding: 10px; " src="assets/img/ratio_male_female_feminism.png"/>

+{: style="text-align: justify" }
 The situation switches in the case of feminism related quotes: the predominant gender is female.
 We suppose that women are more concenrned about feminism and its sub-topics, so they are the ones who are vocal about the related issues.
 As a consequence, medias cite them more often.
+Earlier we saw examples (Hilary Clinton, Emily Ratajkowski, Emma Watson) of women that express themselves on these matters.

+# Conclusions

+{: style="text-align: justify" }
+Throughout this analysis we tried to use the Quotebank dataset in order to showcase the presence of feminsim in multiple media outlets.
+We saw that feminism-related quotes are most present in medias when major movements and events happen.
+Also, that some speaker in the right-wing medias talk a lot about feminism, but the intetion of the media in putting them forward may be negative.
+We discovered that many of the quotes expressed people's opinions which led us to their sentiments that were mostly positive.
+Finally, we saw that the selected medias like to cite men more than women, but this aspect changes when feminism-related quotes are involved.